Carrie Chapman Catt

 Carrie Chapman Catt (born Carrie Clinton Lane; January 9, 1859 – March 9, 1947) was an American women's suffrage leader who campaigned for the Nineteenth Amendment to the United States Constitution, which gave U.S. women the right to vote in 1920.
 Catt served as president of the National American Woman Suffrage Association from 1900 to 1904 and 1915 to 1920.
 She founded the League of Women Voters in 1920 and the International Woman Suffrage Alliance in 1904, which was later named International Alliance of Women.
-She "led an army of voteless women in 1919 to pressure Congress to pass the constitutional amendment giving them the right to vote and convinced state legislatures to ratify it in 1920" and "was one of the best-known women in the United States in the first half of the twentieth century and was on all lists of famous American women."
+She "led an army of voteless women in 1919 to pressure Congress to pass the constitutional amendment giving them the right to vote and convinced state legislatures to ratify it in 1920".
+She "was one of the best-known women in the United States in the first half of the twentieth century and was on all lists of famous American women."

 Early life

 Carrie Clinton Lane was born on January 9, 1859, in Ripon, Wisconsin, the daughter of Maria Louisa (née Clinton) and Lucius Lane.
 When Catt was seven years old, her family moved to rural Charles City, Iowa.
 As a child, Catt was interested in science and wanted to become a doctor.
 After graduating from high school in 1877, she enrolled at Iowa Agricultural College (now Iowa State University) in Ames, Iowa.

 Catt's father was initially reluctant to allow her to attend college, but he relented, contributing only a part of the costs.
 To pay her expenses, Catt worked as a dishwasher, in the school library, and as a teacher at rural schools during school breaks.
 Her freshman class consisted of 27 students, six of whom were female.
 Catt joined the Crescent Literary Society, a student organization aimed at advancing student learning skills and self-confidence.
 Although only men were allowed to speak extemporaneously in meetings, Catt demanded to be allowed to do the same thing.
 This started a discussion about women's participation in the group and ultimately led to women gaining the right to speak in meetings.
 Catt was also a member of Pi Beta Phi, started an all girls' debate club, and advocated for women's participation in military drills.